Anna Maria Island – New Street Lights Turtles on Anna Maria Island.

 Locals are happy!
 Sea turtles on Anna Maria Island are important to locals.
 We are serious about protecting our hard-shelled friends on their journey to the Gulf.
 In fact, they are getting a very promising present from Florida Power and Light, the Florida Fish and Wildlife Conservation Commission, and Florida Department of Transportation.
 These companies have put together an idea to protect and help these sea turtles get safely to the water with a plan to install turtle-friendly street lights along the coastal roadways.
 You can learn all about this at the Islanders website.

 In addition to the efforts made by these organizations, visitors and locals can help sea turtles too!
 During nesting season, May-October, be sure to keep exterior lights off.
 Alternatively, if you live near the beach, you can install turtle friendly lights.

 This is our guide on how not to spend a day at the beach Anna Maria Island.
 Our coastlines are a serene oasis for people all over the world.
 In order to keep them this way, here are a few tips on what to avoid when spending a day on the surf:

 Yes, it’s technically outside yet our wildlife is accustomed to our fresh clean salt air.
 Please do everyone a favor and don’t light up on the sand.

-2. As tempting as it can be, please do not feed the seagulls.
+2. As tempting as it can be, please do not

 If you’ve ever been the victim of a seagull swam fighting over a Cheeto, you’ll thank me for this warning.